James Giles (philosopher)

 James Giles (born 1958) is a Canadian philosopher and psychologist.
 He has written about the philosophy of perception, personal identity and the self, mindfulness, Buddhist and Taoist philosophy, and has published theories of the evolution of human hairlessness, the nature of sexual desire, sexual attraction, and gender.
 His wide range of academic interests and often controversial views have earned him the title of an "interdisciplinary maverick."

 Schooling and career

 Giles was born in Vancouver, British Columbia, Canada, grew up in West Point Grey, and graduated from Point Grey Secondary School.
 He studied at the University of British Columbia (BA Hons, MA) and at the University of Edinburgh (PhD).
 In addition to teaching at UBC and Edinburgh, he has also taught at the University of Aalborg, the University of Copenhagen, Denmark, Hawaii College of Kansai University, Japan, the University of Guam, and La Trobe University, Australia.
 As of 2021 Giles is a Panel Tutor in Philosophy at the Institute of Continuing Education, University of Cambridge.

-In addition to his academic research, Giles has also written for several media, including Monitor on Psychology, The Copenhagen Post, The Ottawa Citizen, Science of Relationships, The Vancouver Sun, Daily Pacific News, and The Conversation, among others.
+In addition to his academic research, Giles has also written for several media, including Monitor on Psychology, The Copenhagen Post, The Ottawa Citizen, Science of Relationships, The Vancouver Sun, Daily Pacific News, and The Conversation.